1st Note

 DP280 vs Rhapsody III

-The Rhapsody III edges ahead in Beginner.
+the Rhapsody III is stronger in beginner support.
 The DP280 costs $99 less.
-Choose the Rhapsody III if you prioritize beginner-friendly features.
+Choose the Rhapsody III if beginner-friendly features matters most.

 Williams Rhapsody III →